Associate Professor of Law

 Maxeiner is the associate director of the Center for International and Comparative Law.
 He is experienced in both academics and practice both in American and in German law.
 He began professional practice in the Honors Program of the Antitrust Division of the U.S. Department Justice, and was then honored as Humboldt Fellow at the Max Planck Institute in Munich, where he did a doctorate in comparative antitrust law.
 Returning to practice, he was senior litigation associate at two international law firms in Manhattan, most recently at Kaye Scholer, working principally in intellectual property litigation.
 Later, as vice president and associate general counsel of Dun & Bradstreet, Inc.. the world's leading business information provider, he represented the company in government affairs, including in international privacy law, database protection and revision of the Uniform Commercial Code.
 Maxeiner joined the faculty in 2004.
 He has visited at other law schools, including Rutgers, The Catholic University of America, the University of Missouri-Kansas City, and Stetson.
 He is a member of the American Law Institute.

-Failures of American Lawmaking in Historical and Comparative Perspectives (forthcoming Cambridge University Press 2017).
+Failures of American Lawmaking in Historical and Comparative Perspectives (Cambridge University Press 2018).

 Failures of American Civil Justice in International Perspective (with Professor Gyooho Lee and Armin Weber) (Cambridge University Press, 2011; paperback 2013)

 Educating Lawyers Now and Then: An Essay Comparing the 2007 and 1914 Carnegie Foundation Reports on Legal Education (2007).

 Advertising Law in Europe and North America (Co-editor & author) (Kluwer: 2nd ed.
 1999; 1st ed 1992).

 Policy and Methods in German and American Antitrust Law: A Comparative Study (Prager: 1986).